jpee1420/motorpool-system/MOTORPOOL_PROJECT_PLAN.md

 ## 1. Vision & Goals

-- **Modernize stack**: Migrate the existing Flutter + Firebase motorpool system to a Laravel 11 + Livewire 3 + Alpine.js web app.
+- **Modernize stack**: Build and maintain the motorpool system on Laravel 11 + Livewire 3 + Alpine.js.
 - **Centralized, online system**: Primary deployment is cloud-hosted (DigitalOcean), accessed via browser from multiple PCs.
 - **Offline tolerance (PC → cloud)**: Allow data entry on a local server and sync to cloud when online (later phase).
 - **Maintenance intelligence**: Track vehicles, maintenance history, and notify users by email/SMS when: